 - 1. The employee may be employed for a definite period of time with the prospect of an employment contract for an indefinite period of time. - 2.
-The term of the employment for a definite period of time as referred to in paragraph 1 is a maximum of 1 year. - 3a.
-If the employee should fail to meet the requirements that the university of applied sciences has set in the context of the basic qualification Didactic Skills (Didactische Bekwaamheid) the term of the employment contract referred to in paragraph 1 may be extended twice, which extensions may together amount to a maximum of 1 year. - 3b.
-If it cannot be assessed or not sufficiently assessed, due to special circumstances, whether the employee is suitable for his position, the term of the employment contract referred to in paragraph 1 may be extended twice, which extensions may together amount to a maximum of 1 year. - 4.
-Upon entering into an employment contract under the present article, a probationary period as referred to in article 7:652 CC cannot be agreed upon. - 5.
-The employee referred to in paragraph 1 of this article will be employed for an indefinite period of time after the expiry of the term for which the employment contract was entered into, unless it should appear from an appraisal as referred to in chapter N, which appraisal will take place at the latest two months before the expiry of the term for which the employment contract was entered into, that the employee by reason of his performance does not qualify for a conversion of his employment contract into an employment contract for an indefinite period of time. - 6.
-Paragraphs 1 to 5 of this article will not apply if an employee is employed whose employment contract for an indefinite period of time was terminated by the employer during a period of 1 year or less preceding the employment of this employee.
+The term of the employment contract for a definite period of time as referred to in paragraph 1 is at most equal to the duration of the employee's induction training programme.
+The employer formulates the policy, in consultation with the PMR, applicable for the induction training of new employees.
+The policy includes guarantees, during a period of a maximum of three years, to ensure that new employees are appropriately trained for their job. - 3.
+The employee referred to in paragraph 1 of this article will be employed for an indefinite period of time after the expiry of the term for which the employment contract was entered into, unless it should appear from an appraisal as referred to in chapter N, which appraisal will take place at the latest two months before the expiry of the term for which the employment contract was entered into, that the employee by reason of his performance does not qualify for a conversion of his employment contract into an employment contract for an indefinite period of time.